 Breeder William Sim developed the popular perpetual flowering carnations, the Sim series, which became the basis of varieties used in the international cut flower market (3).

-The fringed and deeply-scented flower of carnation comes in various colors and meanings.
+The fringed and deeply-scented flower of carnation has different meanings and comes in various colors.
 In general, carnations mean distinction, love, and fascination.
 Red means admiration, white means pure love and remembrance, striped denotes regret or refusal while yellow is both cheerful and rejection.

 There is a Christian legend that tells about how the pink carnation first appeared on earth.
 As Jesus carried his cross, the Virgin Mary cried and where her tears fell sprung pink carnations.
 From then on, pink carnations became a symbol of mother’s love and are worn on Mother’s Day (1).